Identifying topological order through unsupervised machine learning

 \sect{Winding number and diffusion maps}To introduce the method, let us consider one of the simplest examples of a topological invariant, the winding number $\nu$ associated with continuous mappings ${\rm S}_1\rightarrow {\rm S}_1$ between two one-spheres: $\theta \in [0,2\pi) \rightarrow \vec{S}(\theta)\in \mathbbm{R}^2$ with $\vec{S}^2=1$ and $\vec{S}(0)=\vec{S}(2\pi)$.
 The winding number $\nu \in \mathbbm{Z}$ is given by the number of times the unit vector $\vec{S}$ winds around upon traversing ${\rm S}_1$, and is a topological invariant because it cannot be changed by continuous deformations of the mapping.
 The winding number plays a crucial role in various contexts, such as the classification of topological band insulators \cite{SSHModel} and superconductors \cite{KitaevModel}, or as the topological invariant associated with a non-contractible loop of the quasi-long-range-ordered phase of the XY model on a torus \cite{BKTTransition}.
 Rather than learning $\nu$ in a supervised way as recently done in \refcite{S1S1MappingSupervised}, here we address the unsupervised version of the problem: classifying different samples of the mapping ${\rm S}_1\rightarrow{\rm S}_1$ without providing the labels $\nu$ for each sample, or the number of distinct $\nu$ which are present in the data set.

-To treat the problem numerically, we discretize \footnote{Strictly speaking, this is not even necessary for the algorithm as it only requires calculating the kernel $K_\epsilon(x_l,x_{l'})$ evaluated at all samples.} the mapping $\vec{S}_i = \vec{S}(2\pi i/N)$, $i=1,\dots,N$, which can be viewed as a one-dimensional (1D) chain of $N$ classical XY spins with periodic boundary conditions, see \figref{fig:schematics}.
+To treat the problem numerically, we discretize the mapping $\vec{S}_i = \vec{S}(2\pi i/N)$, $i=1,\dots,N$, which can be viewed as a one-dimensional (1D) chain of $N$ classical XY spins with periodic boundary conditions (\figref{fig:schematics}).
 We consider $m$ samples of XY spin configurations, which we denote $x_l =\{\vec{S}^{(l)}_{i} \}$, $l=1,\dots , m$.
-To define the notion of similarity between samples $l$ and $l'$, we use a function of the Euclidean norm, for instance the Gaussian kernel
+To define the notion of local similarity between samples $l$ and $l'$, we use a function of the Euclidean norm, for instance the Gaussian kernel

 with variance controlled by $\epsilon$.
 In the 1D XY model, the Euclidean distance between $x_l$ and $x_{l'}$ is given by $||x_l-x_{l'}||^2/(2N) = 1 - \frac{1}{N}\sum_{i=1}^{N}\vec{S}_i^{(l)}\cdot \vec{S}_i^{(l')}$.
 As a result, \equref{GeneralKernel} quantifies the similarity between two samples by \textit{local} comparison of their degrees of freedom such that $K_\epsilon(x_l,x_{l'})\approx 1$ if $x_{l'}$ is a small deformation of $x_l$.